 ETH is divisible up to 18 decimal places so you don't have to buy 1 whole ETH.
 You can buy fractions at a time – as little as 0.000000000000000001 ETH if you want.

 There are many cryptocurrencies and lots of other tokens on Ethereum, but there are some things that only ETH can do.

 ETH is the lifeblood of Ethereum.
-When you send ETH or use an Ethereum application, you'll pay a small fee in ETH to use the Ethereum network.
-This fee is an incentive for a miner to process and verify what you're trying to do.
+When you send ETH or use an Ethereum application, you'll pay a fee in ETH to use the Ethereum network.
+This fee is an incentive for a block producer to process and verify what you're trying to do.

-Miners are like the record-keepers of Ethereum – they check and prove that no one is cheating.
-Miners who do this work are also rewarded with small amounts of newly-issued ETH.
+Validators are like the record-keepers of Ethereum—they check and prove that no one is cheating.
+They are randomly selected to propose a block of transactions.
+Validators who do this work are also rewarded with small amounts of newly-issued ETH.

-The work miners do keeps Ethereum secure and free of centralized control.
-In other words, ETH powers Ethereum.
+The work validators do, and the capital they stake, keeps Ethereum secure and free of centralized control.
+ETH powers Ethereum.

 If you'd like to learn more about Ethereum, the technology behind ETH, check out our introduction.